Social Icons

 Directed by Rob Cohen

-The third movie in the mummy trilogy happens during the time of World War II and the movie has too much going on from the fortieth minute than it should and less happening before that.
-This time we are not dealing with an Egyptian mummy like we did in The Mummy (1999) and The Mummy Returns (2001), so there is no Imhotep, this time the bad guy is some Chinese tyranny warlord, called the Dragon Emperor.
+The first Mummy was a gem, a diamond in the rock.
+The second was Universal pushing their luck, this las one is best unseen.
+The third movie in the Mummy trilogy happens during World War II, and it has way too much going on after the fortieth minute—and not enough before that.
+This time, we’re not dealing with an Egyptian mummy like we did in The Mummy (1999) and The Mummy Returns (2001), so there’s no Imhotep.
+Instead, the bad guy is a Chinese tyrannical warlord called the Dragon Emperor.

-The acting from Maria Bello as someone with martial art and fighting skill, was not bad seeing.
-But the rest of the cast were swamped in too much action scenes requiring guns and all that to be as impressive as they were in the previous two films.
+The movie isn’t spectacular, and it deals with too many daddy and son issues.
+Maria Bello’s acting as someone with martial arts and fighting skills wasn’t bad to see, but the rest of the cast were swamped in too many action scenes requiring guns and explosions to be as impressive as they were in the previous two films.

-The plot as with the first two films introduces the mummy we shall be dealing with, this time he is a Chinese bad guy.
-He wanted to live forever and so made all the necessary plans to have everlasting life, but things did not go as planned as he betrayed those who helped him and they in turn betrayed him.
-He was in a way mummified in stone and kept underground away from everyone and a bunch of people were guarding him, as with Imhotep.
+The plot, like in the first two films, introduces the mummy we’ll be dealing with.
+This time, he’s a Chinese bad guy who wanted to live forever.
+He made all the necessary plans for everlasting life, but things didn’t go as planned—he betrayed those who helped him, and they, in turn, betrayed him.
+He was mummified in stone and kept underground, guarded by a bunch of people (who, like in the previous movies, aren’t great at their job).

-Now as they have done in the previous movies, they must now work with the people guarding the mummy, who in all the movies never do a good job at this guarding thing, to stop the mummy.
+But as things go, the mummy gets resurrected again.
+The people behind the resurrection, as you can guess, are the O’Connells.
+Now, as they’ve done in the previous movies, they must work with the people guarding the mummy (who, again, never do a good job at guarding) to stop him.

-The movie was a commercial success, but not a critical one.
-The movie’s pulsating could have been done better and the writing had all the comedy removed and the movie was made too serious for its own good.
+The movie was a commercial success but not a critical one.
+The pacing could have been done better, and the writing removed all the comedy, making the movie too serious for its own good.
 I ended up missing the presence of Imhotep and his lover Anck-su-namun.